Everyone knows that vitamins and nutrition are important for health, and many older adults take a multivitamin.

 If the blood tests confirm a vitamin B12 deficiency, the doctors will prescribe supplements to get the body’s levels back up.
 The doctor may also recommend additional tests or investigation to find out just why an older person has developed low vitamin B12.

-The typical initial treatment for a significant vitamin B12 deficiency involves intramuscular shots – 1000 micrograms of the vitamin.
+It’s common to start treatment for a significant vitamin B12 deficiency with weekly intramuscular shots (1000 micrograms of vitamin B12).
 This bypasses any absorption problems in the stomach or intestine, and is a good way to get an older person’s vitamin B12 level back to normal quickly.

 High-dose oral vitamin B12 supplements (1000-2000 micrograms per day) have also been shown to raise levels, because high doses can usually compensate for the body’s poor absorption.
 However, oral treatments probably take longer to work than intramuscular shots.
 So they’re not ideal for initially correcting a deficiency, although they’re sometimes used to maintain vitamin B12 levels.

 I’ve found that most older patients prefer oral supplements over regular vitamin B12 injections, which is understandable; shots aren’t fun.
 However, this requires the older person to consistently take their supplement every single day.
 If you (or your older relative) has difficulty taking medications regularly, scheduled vitamin B12 shots are often the better option.

 And the good thing about vitamin B12 treatment is that it’s basically impossible to overdose.
 Unlike some other vitamins, vitamin B12 doesn’t cause toxicity when levels are high.

 So if you’re being treated for vitamin B12 deficiency, you don’t need to worry that the doctors will overshoot.
 You just need to make sure a follow-up test has confirmed better vitamin B12 levels, and then you can work with the doctors to find the right maintenance dose to prevent future vitamin B12 deficiency.